 PCRD CR models allow estimating population abundance, detection probability and apparent survival while accounting for temporary emigration (Pollock 1982; Kendall, Nichols & Hines 1997).
 We accounted for temporary emigration with two parameters.
 First we used the probability of an individual being a temporary emigrant, given it was alive and present in the study area in the previous primary sampling occasion.
 The other temporary emigration parameter is the probability of an individual being a temporary emigrant given it was a temporary emigrant in the previous sampling occasion.
 There is no temporary emigration when both parameters are 0, random temporary emigration when both parameters are set and estimated equal (and the probability of an individual being present in the study area is not dependent on whether or not it was present in the study area in the previous sampling period) and Markovian temporary emigration when both parameters are set and estimated distinct (and the probability of an individual being present in the study area is conditional on whether it was present in the study area before).
 Apparent survival rate is the probability of surviving and staying in the study area, and is the product of true survival and fidelity to the study area.

-We used a frequentist approach fitting 24 different models in total to explore effects on survival, detection and temporary emigration structure (Murray & Sandercock 2020).
+We combined a frequentist with a Bayesian approaches to implement PCRD CR models.
+We first used a frequentist approach fitting 24 different models in total to estimate detection, survival and emigration parameters (Murray & Sandercock 2020).
 We considered four detection structures (constant, time-dependent considering variation between and within primary occasions and heterogeneous using finite mixtures, in which individuals may belong to one class of animals with a some detection probability in some proportion π or to another class of animals with a different detection probability in proportion 1 – π), two survival structures (constant and age-dependent using three age classes: i.e. cubs < 2 year old, subadults = 2-3 years old and adults > 3 years old) and three emigration structures (constant, random and Markovian) (see Table 1).
 We used the Akaike Information Criterion corrected for small sample size (AICc) to perform model selection (Burnham & Anderson 2002).
 These analyses were performed with the ‘RMark’ package (Laake 2013) that allows calling the Mark program (White & Burnham 1999) from R software (RCoreTeam 2013).
-Because we ran into boundary estimation issues, we used a Bayesian approach to estimate annual population abundance, relying on the best supported model from the frequentist approach.
+Because we ran into boundary estimation issues, we then used a Bayesian approach to estimate annual population abundance, relying on the best supported model from the frequentist approach.
+PCRD CR models were first formulated in a Bayesian framework by Schofield and Barker (2011) and later by Rankin and collaborators (2016).
+However, it is only in the few last years that a Bayesian implementation of PCRD models has been made possible without ecologists having to code their own potentially complex sampling algorithms (Rankin et al. 2016; Riecke et al. 2018).
 These analyses were performed using program Jags (Plummer 2003; and Riecke et al. 2018 for PCRD models in particular).
-The rationale in considering both frequentist and Bayesian frameworks was to use the advantages of each of them : the Frequentist framework allows model selection via AICc without prohibitive computation time, and the Bayesian framework allows for obtaining interpretable estimates.
+The rationale in considering both frequentist and Bayesian frameworks was to use the advantages of each of them : the Frequentist framework allows model selection via AICc without prohibitive computation time, and the Bayesian framework allows for obtaining interpretable estimates, improving estimation when sample sizes are low, and having access to full posterior conditional probabilities of model parameters.
 Data and codes are available at https://github.com/oliviergimenez/pyrenean-brown-bear-abundance.